 If this is not the first anti-clutter blog post you’ve ever read, you probably already know the “one in, one out” rule: don’t bring something new into your house without removing something old.
 There are some areas in which this just doesn’t work, at least not if you have small kids: for example, I’m pretty good at pruning outgrown items from my kiddos’ wardrobes, so I don’t feel the need to hunt for an old item to remove every time they receive something new to wear.
 But this year, I want to be more mindful of thinking this way with other areas of our home, whether it’s everyday household purchases or the contents of my own closet.

 So you’re full of New Year’s zeal to downsize, streamline, and declutter your life.
-But unless you live alone, all your efforts will be wasted if the rest of your family isn’t on board.
+But unless you live alone, all your efforts will be wasted if your family isn’t on board.

 My kids’ toys are a prime example of this.
 Back when the girls’ truck collection was half the size it is now, I remember trying to pile all the trucks into one of the large bins in our toy-bin storage system.
 But Kimmie had other ideas.

 Trucks and cars don’t get heaped in a bin, silly Mama!
 They live in a garage, of course.